shoeb-ak/agentic-ai/README.md

 1. Create a new folder under game/agents/
 2. Define:
     - Goals
-    - Actions
-    - Agent factory function
+    - Optional agent-specific tools (via decorators)
-3. Register it in AgentFactory
+3. Register the agent in AgentFactory

 No changes to the core loop required.